japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

 * CoarseGrainedExecutorBackend standalone application is launched (and registers the Executor and WorkerWatcher RPC endpoints)

-* TaskSchedulerImpl is requested to xref:scheduler:TaskSchedulerImpl.adoc#maybeInitBarrierCoordinator[maybeInitBarrierCoordinator]
+* TaskSchedulerImpl is requested to scheduler:TaskSchedulerImpl.md#maybeInitBarrierCoordinator[maybeInitBarrierCoordinator]

-* CoarseGrainedSchedulerBackend is requested to xref:scheduler:CoarseGrainedSchedulerBackend.adoc#createDriverEndpointRef[createDriverEndpointRef] (and registers the CoarseGrainedScheduler RPC endpoint)
+* CoarseGrainedSchedulerBackend is requested to scheduler:CoarseGrainedSchedulerBackend.md#createDriverEndpointRef[createDriverEndpointRef] (and registers the CoarseGrainedScheduler RPC endpoint)

-* LocalSchedulerBackend is requested to xref:spark-local:spark-LocalSchedulerBackend.adoc#start[start] (and registers the LocalSchedulerBackendEndpoint RPC endpoint)
+* LocalSchedulerBackend is requested to spark-local:spark-LocalSchedulerBackend.md#start[start] (and registers the LocalSchedulerBackendEndpoint RPC endpoint)

-* xref:storage:BlockManager.adoc#slaveEndpoint[BlockManager] is created (and registers the BlockManagerEndpoint RPC endpoint)
+* storage:BlockManager.md#slaveEndpoint[BlockManager] is created (and registers the BlockManagerEndpoint RPC endpoint)

-* (Spark on YARN) ApplicationMaster is requested to xref:spark-on-yarn:spark-yarn-applicationmaster.adoc#createAllocator[createAllocator] (and registers the YarnAM RPC endpoint)
+* (Spark on YARN) ApplicationMaster is requested to spark-on-yarn:spark-yarn-applicationmaster.md#createAllocator[createAllocator] (and registers the YarnAM RPC endpoint)

-* (Spark on YARN) xref:spark-on-yarn:spark-yarn-yarnschedulerbackend.adoc#yarnSchedulerEndpointRef[YarnSchedulerBackend] is created (and registers the YarnScheduler RPC endpoint)
+* (Spark on YARN) spark-on-yarn:spark-yarn-yarnschedulerbackend.md#yarnSchedulerEndpointRef[YarnSchedulerBackend] is created (and registers the YarnScheduler RPC endpoint)

 === [[setupEndpointRef]] setupEndpointRef Method